To take a flight crew exam you need to register on the TASMAN e-exam system.

 You will be supplied with the following items:

 Depending on the specific exam you are taking, you may be allowed to bring the following approved items:

 You are not allowed to bring the following prohibited items into the exam:

-With the implementation of e-Examinations, candidates are able to make comments during and at
+Candidates are able to make comments during an examination.

 Read all @UK_CAA